 INTERVIEWER:

-Troy… thanks for your time today.
+Troy… thank you for your time and expertise today.

 TROY: